 If someone you know is apprehended by Immigration, the first thing to do is stay calm.
 They person will be able to call you within a day.
 It is important that they DO NOT SIGN ANYTHING without speaking to an immigration attorney first.
 Hire an immigration attorney as soon as possible.
 An Immigration officer will make an initial determination to release the person.
 Often, the person may be released from detention by paying bond.
 If the person is not released, your attorney can make a request to the Immigration Court to have the person released.
 The immigration judge may also ask that a bond be paid.
 The bond is to ensure the person shows up to their scheduled court appearances.
 If they do, the bond will be returned at the end of the court proceedings.

 To get a green card in the U.S., you generally need to be in the country legally.
-If you are not and you leave the country, you could have trouble returning.
+If you are not and are required to leave the U.S. you may have trouble returning.

-If you were in the U.S. illegally for more than 6 months but less than a year, you could be barred from returning for 3 years.
+If you were in the U.S. illegally for more than 6 months but less than a year, you could be barred from returning to the U.S. for 3 years.
 If you were illegally for more than a year, the bar could be 10 years.

-However, there are special exemptions that may be available if the beneficiary can show that not returning to the U.S. will cause extreme hardship to his or her U.S. citizen or legal permanent resident spouse or parent.
+However, there are special exemptions that may be available if you can show that not being allowed to return to the U.S. will cause extreme hardship to his or her U.S. citizen or legal permanent resident spouse or parent.

 Special Immigrant Juvenile Status (SIJS) allows children who have been abandoned, abused or neglected by at least one parent to obtain lawful status.
 (In N.Y., the death of a parent may be considered abandonment).